mobeets/twitter-bot-bootstrap/README.md

 This is a template for creating your own twitter bot using python and heroku.
 The only programming necessary is to update the function ```get_message()``` in ```app.py``` to create your bot's tweets.

+Also, if you'd like to randomly favorite other users' tweets by keyword search, uncoment the call to `random_favoriting()` in `main()`, and change the keywords to those you'd like to search for.

 Confused?
 Try reading [this](http://tinysubversions.com/2013/09/how-to-make-a-twitter-bot/).
 Or contact me [@jehosafet](https://twitter.com/jehosafet).

 Requirements